Guide to preventers: cromones

 Nedocromil sodium appears to be have some benefit in children with persistent asthma, but its relative effectiveness compared with inhaled corticosteroids is not clear.5 Long-term (4–6 years) treatment with budesonide achieved better asthma control than long-term nedocromil in children with mild-to-moderate asthma aged 5–12 in a randomised placebo-controlled clinical trial.6

-Cromones (sodium cromoglycate and nedocromil) may not be practical for some patients, because they require three–four times daily dosing until control is gained, and inhaler devices for cromones tend to block easily.3
+Cromones (sodium cromoglycate and nedocromil) may not be practical for most patients, because they require three–four times daily dosing until control is gained, and inhaler devices for cromones tend to block easily unless the mouthpiece is washed every day and dried for 24 hours before re-use.3

 - Cromones for adults and adolescents

 Sodium cromoglycate is less effective than inhaled corticosteroids in controlling asthma and improving lung function.4